arav06/aws-fundies/aws-security-compliance.md

 1. The decision to let a user access a resource starts with a default explicit 'deny'
 2. Then the policies of the request are evaluated.
-It checks the resources, principal, action and conditions.
+AWS checks the resources, principal, action and conditions.
 The order does not matter
 3. If AWS finds a deny instruction which would apply to the request, it will not allow the user to access that resource
 4. If no explicit deny is found, AWS checks for allow instructions in the request
 5. If even 1 is found, the user is allowed to proceed